 Eligibility and Requirements

-Review detailed information about the requirements for admission to KU's competitive doctoral program in nurse anesthesia education.
+Review detailed information about the requirements for admission to KU's doctoral program in nurse anesthesia practice.

 Our program accepts applications from registered nurses who meet the admission requirements set forth by the Council on Accreditation and the National Board on Certification and Recertification of Nurse Anesthetists, the KU Department of Nurse Anesthesia Education and the University of Kansas.
 These requirements are subject to change based on the recommendations of the admissions committee.